Jim Boatwright: National team career

 Boatwright was selected as a member of the Israeli Olympic basketball team for the 1980 Moscow Summer Olympics.
 While playing for Maccabi, Boatwright had acquired Israeli citizenship.
 He was consequently able to participate in the EuroBasket 1981, as a member of the senior Israeli national team.
 At EuroBasket 1981, he averaged 9.6 points a game, and helped Israel finish in sixth place.

-Post playing career
+Post-playing career

 In 1983, Boatwright began teaching and coaching at Star Valley, Wyoming.
 He guided his team to the state championship, and was named Wyoming's "Coach of the Year."
 He later taught at elementary and secondary schools in Wyoming, Arizona, and California.
 In addition, Boatwright, a father of four, and married to Jennifer Magrane Boatwright, ran Snowline Basketball Camp across the Western US for 24 years.

 In 2003, Boatwright became an assistant boys' basketball coach and history teacher at Wood River High School of Hailey, Idaho.
 He resigned in December 2012, to undergo chemotherapy.

 Personal life

-Jim Boatwright was born to William Boatwright who operated a service station in Twin Falls, where Jim was born in 1951.
+Jim Boatwright was born in 1951 to William Boatwright who operated a service station in Twin Falls.
 Boatwright died on February 11, 2013, of liver cancer in Ketchum, Idaho.